osmanwako/Erriechafestival/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you are interesting to this port folio please
+If you are interesting to this Erriecha festival Project please

-- join microverse
-- Read w3chool website html
-- Read CSS tutorials
+- Please contact me by the email address: Osmanwako411@gmail.com

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse Community and student Code partiner,Morning Session and standup all .
+I would like to thank Microverse Community and student Code partiner,Morning Session and standup all . also Designer of Original design idea's Cindy Shin in Behance again.

 <!-- LICENSE -->